Health outcomes and experience in the healthcare system – UK Government assessment

 - Evidence shows regression in some health indicators for children.
 Childhood obesity and hospital admissions for malnutrition continue to rise, there is evidence of some decreasing vaccination rates, and new evidence shows that the UK has the highest rate of childhood asthma caused by air pollution in Europe.

 - The NHS Long Term Plan commits to improving outcomes across a number of clinical priorities.
-It is too early to assess its impact and disaggregated data will be required to demonstrate progress for protected characteristic groups.

 Read more about the UK and Welsh Governments’ actions on health outcomes and experience in the healthcare system.